 - Postgraduate Diploma in Health Science (Education & Supervision)

 - Short courses: update sessions for Registered Nurses and other health professionals, including diabetes update, wound care update, preceptor workshop, cultural safety – tikanga best practice.

 If you want a career in mental health:

-- National Certificate in Mental Health (Mental Health Support Work) - 40 weeks full-time, a mix of classes and work placements.
+- National Certificate in Mental Health and Addiction Support - 40 weeks full-time, a mix of classes and work placements.

 Internationally qualified nurses:

 - Nursing in Aotearoa - an 8 week course to enable overseas registered nurses to meet the requirements for registration as a nurse in New Zealand.